mzsawicki/superego/README.md

 # SuperEGO

-Server fot digitalized version of a social card game named EGO
+Server for digitalized version of a social card game named EGO